trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide.md

 location l₁ and operator o₂ at location l₂, it is likely to be fit with probably ρ*

-Then the EDA procedure could, at some particular phases, query the atomspace for such wisdom.
+Then the EDA procedure could, at particular phases, query the atomspace for such wisdom.
 If none is retreived then it would proceed as usual, but if some is then it would be able to take advantage of it and diverge from its default behavior.